Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

-We’re recognizing this important month by highlighting some growing addictions in the United States, and sharing how to seek help for yourself or a loved one.
+We’re recognizing this important month by highlighting factors that have impacted substance abuse over the past year, sharing how to recognize addiction, and providing resources to seek help for yourself or a loved one.

 It’s not always easy to recognize the signs of addiction.
 Loved ones who suffer can become very good at hiding their disease, and denial can make a problem difficult to identify within yourself.
 Knowing the signs of addiction can help.
 If you notice any of the following symptoms in yourself or a loved one, it may be time to seek out professional assistance: